-I inherit a lot of SQL Server databases.
+I inherit many SQL Server databases.
 Different teams, different eras, different ideas of what “good enough” looks like.
-One thing that always surprises me is how inconsistent the autogrowth settings are.
+What always surprises me is how inconsistent the autogrowth settings are.
 Filegrowths in megabytes, percentages, tiny increments… it’s all over the place.

-In my earlier post on safely shrinking SQL Server transaction logs, I touched on why autogrowth matters: uncontrolled growth leads to excessive VLF counts, which in turn hurts performance.
+In my earlier post on safely shrinking SQL Server transaction logs, I mentioned why autogrowth matters: uncontrolled growth leads to excessive VLF counts, which hurts performance.

-Now, I’m often taking over databases that are 10+ years old, with no history, no documentation, and no log monitoring to speak of.
+I often take over databases that are 10+ years old, with no history, no documentation, and no log monitoring.
 There’s nobody around to ask why things are set the way they are.
-So, barring any evidence to the contrary, I take the same approach every time: standardize autogrowth to 1024MB for every user database.
+So, unless there’s evidence to the contrary, I take the same approach every time: standardize autogrowth to 1024MB for every user database.

 The Script